ennzeey/ennzeey/README.md

 # What I Do

-- 🛠️ I work on Data Engineering Projects, where i build robust data pipelines using the ETL processes as well as building data warehouse solutions.
+- 🛠️ I work on Data Engineering, Data Science and Data Analysis Projects, where i build robust data pipelines using the ETL processes as well as Data Science solutions.
 - 📊 A professional Data Analyst with vast experience in exploring datasets to uncovers insights, data trends/patterns, and make data-driven decisions.
 - 🖥️ I'm enthusiastic about delving deeply into the realm of Big Data, managing extensive datasets, and harnessing the capabilities of distributed computing frameworks.
 - 📈 Also exploring Apache Airflow for orchestrating and automating complex data processes.